Effective backdoor attack on graph neural networks in link prediction tasks: Introduction

 \section{Introduction}

-Graph-structured data is ubiquitous in the real world, covering various application domains such as social networks \cite{borgatti2009network},urban transportation networks \cite{xie2019sequential}, knowledge graphs \cite{hogan2021knowledge}, and biological networks \cite{hirst1992prediction}.
-In order to efficiently process graph-structured data, various powerful graph neural network(GNN) models have been proposed.
+\IEEEPARstart{G}{raph-structured} data is ubiquitous in the real world, covering various application domains such as social networks \cite{borgatti2009network},urban transportation networks \cite{xie2019sequential}, knowledge graphs \cite{hogan2021knowledge}, and biological networks \cite{hirst1992prediction}.
+In order to efficiently process graph-structured data, various powerful graph neural networks(GNNs) have been proposed.
 GNNs adopt the message passing mechanism to update the representations of nodes by aggregating information from their neighbors.
 GNNs can be used for various graph related tasks such as graph classification \cite{xu2018powerful}, node classification \cite{kipf2016semi}, link prediction \cite{kipf2016variational,pan2018adversarially} etc. Link prediction aims to predict the existence of links between pairs of nodes in a graph, which is an important task of GNNs and has a wide range of applications such as friends recommendation in social networks \cite{daud2020applications}, prediction of missing triples in knowledge graphs \cite{nickel2015review}, and prediction of protein functions as well as interactions in biological networks \cite{qi2006evaluation}.